 Walking through a big path, and observed the entrance at the end, we enter the “gate” where we climb a few steps to enter in the towers area.
 Closer to the statues there are mendicants and monks praying.

 The temple consists of small enclosure walls and it is surrounded by breathtaking views.
 I turn to gaze out over the view the edge of the balcony where a group of Japanese cluster around me for the same reason.
-We spent a good deal of time around the site and grow fond of its beauty, its atmosphere and the monks.
-Like many travellers, I was attracted by the serenity of the monks.
+We spent a good deal of time around the site and grow fond of its beauty, its atmosphere, and the monks.
+Like many travelers, I was attracted by the serenity of the monks.

 Even after leaving it behind, the picture of the last view kept returning to me like some haunting flash of life.
 I close my eyes and I feel my presence still there, to that last moment.

 - Visit the main temple during sunrise or sunset.
 Trust me you will experience one of the best scenes ever and you will have magnificent photos.
 Besides that, in the middle of the day, it’s very hot – during summer – and you will not be able to enjoy the Temples.